 Types of Plaster

-- Traditional three-coat plaster: Consists of a scratch coat, brown coat, and finish coat.
+- Traditional three-coat plaster: Consists of a scratch coat, brown coat, and finish coat

-Preparing for Plastering of Walls
+Preparing for Plastering Walls

 Ideal Conditions for Plastering